Sparrho/heroku-buildpack-scipy/README.md

 Acknowledgments
 ---------------

-This fork is taken from @thenovices and @dbrgn -- I owe thanks to him, @wyn, and others for setting up a lot of the code here.
+This fork is taken from @thenovices and @dbrgn -- I owe thanks to them, @wyn, and others for setting up a lot of the code here.